pcafrica/advanced_programming_2023-2024/lectures/12/12-py_scicomp.md

 # Using array-generating functions (1/2)

-For larger arrays, manual initialization becomes impractical, leading to the use of array-generating functions in `NumPy`:
+For larger arrays, manual initialization becomes impractical, leading to the use of array-generating functions in NumPy:

 ```python
 x = np.arange(0, 10, 1)  # Arguments: start, stop, step.